Don’t get me wrong, both are pretty cool — but is all that hype justified?

 Just to be clear, this is not about difficulty falling asleep, but difficulty prioritizing sleep.
 Sorry to brag, but I am an excellent sleeper — a fact that’s apparently held true since I was two weeks old.
-I can sleep in a car, on a bus, after a cup of coffee, on a floor, at a sporting event in winter, sitting on a dining room chair, with the lights on, at a loud concert, while standing up on the subway — you name it, I’ve probably succeeded at sleeping there.
+I can sleep in a car, on a bus, after a cup of coffee, on a floor, at an outdoor sporting event in winter, sitting on a dining room chair, with the lights on, at a loud concert, while standing up on the subway — you name it, I’ve probably succeeded at sleeping there.

 I’m like the “Sam-I-Am” of sleeping.
 So it’s true that I probably take sleep and its importance for granted.

 Why I can’t go all in on sleep

 Here’s my situation: I work a demanding full-time job that sometimes creeps beyond 9 to 6.
 I have two little kids.
 And I’ve spent the last year creating this little website called The Juggle with these wonderful women.
 While also taking classes one or two nights a week.
 And working the occasional freelance gig.
 And maintaining friendships and trying to make time for my relationship with my husband.
 I know some of this is my own fault, but I refuse to give any of it up; I believe it’s all necessary for my mental well-being.

 And there just aren’t enough hours in the day.
 Period.